collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 ```
 kops update cluster --name ${KOPS_CLUSTER_NAME} --yes
 ```
-Finally validate the cluster:
+Finally, validate the cluster:

 `kops validate cluster` .
 Give it some time for the cluster to be up and running.
-You should get something similar to the output below, if the cluster is provisioned successfully:
+You should get something similar to the output below if the cluster is provisioned successfully:

 ```
 Validating cluster cd.k8s.local